The Canny-Emiris conjecture for the sparse resultant: Canny-Emiris matrices

 \subsection{Restriction of data and initial parts}

-In this section we study the interplay between the Canny-Emiris matrix associated to a data $\bfcA$, $ \bfrho$ and $\delta$, and the mixed subdivisions of $\Delta$ that are coarser than $S(\rho)$.
+In this section we study the interplay between the Canny-Emiris matrix associated to the data $\bfcA$, $ \bfrho$ and $\delta$, and the mixed subdivisions of $\Delta$ that are coarser than the tight mixed subdivision $S(\rho)$.
 We first introduce the notion of restriction of data to an $n$-cell of a mixed subdivision and study the compatibility of the Canny-Emiris construction with this operation.

 Let $ \phi_{i} \colon \Delta_{i}\to \R$, $i=0,\dots, n$, be another family of convex piecewise affine functions, set $\phi=\bigboxplus_{i=0}^{n}\phi_{i}$ for their inf-convolution, and let $S(\phi)$ be the associated mixed subdivision of $\Delta$.